Python-Markdown/markdown/docs/extensions/api.md

 patterns to the Markdown instance.

 It is important to note that the order of the various processors and patterns matters.
 For example, if we replace `http://...` links with `<a>` elements, and *then* try to deal with  inline HTML, we will end up with a mess.
-Therefore, the various types of processors and patterns are stored within an instance of the Markdown class in [OrderedDict][]s.
-Your `Extension` class will need to manipulate those OrderedDicts appropriately.
-You may insert instances of your processors and patterns into the appropriate location in an OrderedDict, remove a built-in instance, or replace a built-in instance with your own.
+Therefore, the various types of processors and patterns are stored within an instance of the Markdown class in a [Registry][].
+Your `Extension` class will need to manipulate those registries appropriately.
+You may `register` instances of your processors and patterns with an appropriate priority, `deregister` built-in instances, or replace a built-in instance with your own.

 ### `extendMarkdown` {: #extendmarkdown }

-The `extendMarkdown` method of a `markdown.extensions.Extension` class accepts two arguments:
+The `extendMarkdown` method of a `markdown.extensions.Extension` class accepts one argument:

 * **`md`**:

     A pointer to the instance of the Markdown class.
-You should use this to access the [OrderedDict][]s of processors and patterns.
+You should use this to access the [Registries][Registry] of processors and patterns.
 They are found under the following attributes:

     * `md.preprocessors`
     * `md.inlinePatterns`